 Supplements For Autism

-Researchers have found several effective options with various uses, including a supplement high in antioxidants and Omega-3 fatty acids are good for regulating Serotonin levels to promote a happier disposition.
+Researchers have found several effective options with various uses, including a supplement high in antioxidants and Omega-3 fatty acids from spectrum fish oil supplements are good for regulating Serotonin levels to promote a happier disposition.

 Because autism often involves digestive issues, it is essential to address them early.
 A poorly functioning digestive system means poor absorption of amino acids, vitamins, and minerals necessary for healthy development.
 One study involving children with ASD showed that supplementation with omega-3 essential fatty acid DHA improves neurological development.